What is the Esperal alcohol implant?

 - Severe heart diseases - coronary artery disease, previous heart attack, heart failure

-- Mental disorders - psychoses, schizophrenia
+- Active mental disorders - psychoses, schizophrenia

 - Severe liver or kidney failure

-Conditions requiring special caution:
+Conditions requiring special caution

-- epilepsy
+- Hypothyroidism

-- advanced lung diseases
+- Advanced lung diseases

 The alcohol implant and other medications - interactions

-Most important interactions
+Most serious drug interactions

-- Anticoagulant medications (e.g., Warfarin) - the implant can enhance their effect, increasing the risk of bleeding
+- Anticoagulant medications (e.g. Warfarin) - the implant can enhance their effect, increasing the risk of bleeding

 - Antiepileptic medications (Phenytoin) - possible increase in concentration to toxic levels